 All UAS activities shall be conducted in accordance with each agency's aviation rules, policies, and directives.
 For interagency missions (defined as missions with aircraft from two or more agencies in the fire traffic area), the standards of the agency with the most stringent rules, policies and directive apply.
-Interagency UAS standards are available at https://www.nwcg.gov/sites/default/files/publications/pms515.pdf.
+Standard processes and procedures for interagency use of Unmanned Aircraft Systems (UAS), including pilot inspections and approvals are identified in the NWCG Standards for Fire Unmanned Aircraft Systems Operations.

-L. Aerial Mapping Services
+12. Aerial Mapping Services